smith/jesyll/README.markdown

   metadata in the filename.
 (This lets you have "clean URLs" without extensions, among other things)
 * The `$layout` attribute is not part of the source item.
-It is used by the Jesyll engine rather than by JSON Template.
+It is used by the Recipe engine rather than by JSON Template.

 Source Items As JSON
 --------------------